Scottish royal tapestry collection: James VI and Anna of Denmark

 Tapestries and hangings were carefully repaired in 1594 for the baptism of Prince Henry at Stirling Castle.
+In 1595, an exchequer official John Skene noted the expense of transporting and repairing tapestry.
+He suggested that money could be saved by keeping tapestries in each residence rather than carting them around and causing damage, noting:becaus the cariage of tapistrie is not onlie costlie bot alsua it weiris and spillis (wears and spoils) the same, thairfoir it is very necessar to let sameikle (so much) of the said tapistrie be put in cofferis and remane within everie ane of the saidis palices as wilbe meitest for hinging the wallis thairof.

 After the Union of the Crowns, King James inherited the tapestries belonging to the English crown, and bought new tapestries from merchants and manufacturers, including Francis Spiring, or Spierincx of Delft (1550-1630) who supplied a suite of three or five pieces for £251-10s sterling in September 1607.

 In October 1615 King James ordered John Auchmoutie, keeper of the royal wardrobe in Scotland, to provide tapestry to Lord Erskine to furnish two rooms in Stirling Castle.
 Some tapestries remained at Dunfermline Palace in 1616, where Alexander Seton, 1st Earl of Dunfermline, had looked after the infant Prince Charles.
 There was also tapestry at Linlithgow Palace which had furnished a bedchamber for Prince Henry.
 It had been cut through by the fool Andrew Cockburn.
 The Earl of Linlithgow had provided tapestry for Princess Elizabeth's rooms.

 Among the remaining contents of the Royal Wardrobe at Holyroodhouse in 1617, three pieces of green velvet embroidered with gold holly leaves and the Longueville arms, which had belonged to Mary of Guise (Duchess of Longueville by her first marriage), were repaired by Nicolas Elsmeere for use during James's return visit to Scotland.
-These Longueville hangings had been repaired in 1594 by the embroiderer William Betoun for the baptism of Prince Henry.
+These Longueville hangings may have been repaired in 1594 by the embroiderer William Betoun for the baptism of Prince Henry.
 In 1635, Charles I wrote to John Stewart, 1st Earl of Traquair, Treasurer of Scotland, insisting on the payment of the wardrobe servants, so that hangings, cloths-of-estate, and beds could be aired.
 The remaining tapestries at Holyrood would have been seized by Commonwealth troops in 1650.
 In April 1656, soldiers retrieved and sent to Whitehall four pieces of the Labours of Hercules, perhaps the latest mention of tapestry from the Scottish royal collection.